Mechano-genetic interactions in stem cell aggregates

 We want to understand how cell fate dynamics interacts with cell motion and tissue dynamics.

-On this project, we work together with the experimental groups of Pierre-François Lenne (Marseille), Vikas Trivedi, and Verena Ruprecht (both Barcelona).
+On this project, we work together with the theory group of Simon Gsell and the experimental groups of Pierre-François Lenne (Marseille), Vikas Trivedi (Barcelona), and Verena Ruprecht (Innsbruck).

 Recent publications: